bahmutov/cypress-expect/README.md

 Where `N` is the number of total tests expected to pass.

+The rest of the arguments is parsed using [Cypress CLI method](https://on.cypress.io/module-api#cypress-cli) and executed via [`cypress.run`](https://on.cypress.io/module-api#cypress-run).
+Thus the execution should match the regular `cypress run ...` command.

+**Note:** when running in parallel mode where the tests are split, this module would not work, since only a subset of specs will execute on the current machine.

 ## Debugging

 Run this script with environment variable `DEBUG=cypress-expect` to see verbose logs